httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 HTTP/2 to mitigate pervasive monitoring attacks.
 This mechanism not a replacement for `https` URIs;
 it is vulnerable to active attacks.

---- note_Note_to_Readers

-Discussion of this draft takes place on the HTTP working group mailing list (ietf-http-wg@w3.org), which is archived at <https://lists.w3.org/Archives/Public/ietf-http-wg/>.

-Working Group information can be found at <http://httpwg.github.io/>; source code and issues list for this draft can be found at <https://github.com/httpwg/http-extensions/labels/opp-sec>.

 --- middle